 Rather, we’d like to think: to give it a touch of class.
 The calm, dreamy – and yes, many neutral – colours and shades are just what we want to see when returning home from a long day at the office.
 They complement the rest: the furniture, the flowers and paintings.
 In fact, they set the tone…seen and not heard!
 That’s how we like our interior design to be.

 But we have great expectations.
 From personal experience with F&B here at DU, we know the quality is tip top – rolling the paint onto the wall feels quite different to painting with another brand.
 It’s smoother, behaves differently (better, more evenly) than some other household brand.
 Some call it hype and overpriced, such as eccentric design gury Lawrence Llewelyn-Bowen in the Daily Mail.
-But we say it’s worth the price.
+But we say it’s worth the price, which is why we are happy to say Farrow & Ball belongs to Denmark.

 And the beautiful, subtle shades of almost any colour (they have well over 100) fit neatly in to the Scandi aesthetic.
 We can’t wait to see what plans the Scandis have for this very British brand.